 If you want to add a high-quality maple guitar to the collection without spending in the 1,000+ range, the Yamaha FG840 is an exceptionally good fit.
 If you’re a beginning student of the guitar, an intermediate player, or a touring professional not wishing to spend Martin or Taylor prices, this acoustic guitar has unbeatable quality for the price.
 After test driving it for a few minutes you’ll already be thinking this is the acoustic I have to come home with.
-It really is the cream of the crop for acoustic guitars under $500.
+It really is the cream of the crop for acoustic guitars on the cheaper side.

 The Yamaha FG840

 This acoustic guitar comes from Yamaha’s immensely popular FG series, which stretches back some 50+ years with over 200 FG guitars.
 Known for their quality and craftsmanship, Yamaha consistently brings quality products to the table in the FG line.
 We’ll see how the FG840 improves on previous FG models and is truly the best bang for the buck.
 We’ll take a deep dive into the great features the guitar boasts and how they all contribute to its warm, top-of-the-line sound.